Civil and Environmental Engineering

 CE 200.
 Surveying.
 2 credits, 3 contact hours (2;1;0).

 Prerequisite: MATH 111 or ENGR 101.
 Angle and distance measurement; leveling; topographic mapping; traverse and area computations; horizontal and vertical curves; cross sections; triangulation; state plane coordinates; global positioning system.
 Emphasis on the use of the computer for solving typical field and office problems.
 Lab should be taken concurrently.

 CE 200A.
 Surveying Laboratory.
 1 credit, 3 contact hours (0;3;0).

 CE 210.
 Construction Materials and Procedures.
 3 credits, 3 contact hours (3;0;0).

-Prerequisite: HUM 101.
+Prerequisite: ENGL 101.
 Introduction to construction management organization, contracts, construction safety, engineering economics, and engineering ethics.
 Studies current practices of heavy construction including soil and rock excavation productivity, and building construction materials and procedures.
 Field trips to construction sites provide opportunities to directly view many of the practices.

 CE 307.
 Geometric Design for Highways.
 3 credits, 3 contact hours (3;0;0).